Jackson Bay: Setting

+Climate

+Economy

 The settlement of Jackson Bay is New Zealand's closest harbour to Australia, and supports a fishing industry of small boats catching mostly tuna and spiny lobster (known in New Zealand as crayfish or koura), although not many of the fishers live in the bay.
 The settlement contains about 30 dwellings, but few permanent residents, and in the summer so many recreational fishers come with their boats from Central Otago or Queenstown for a weekend's fishing that local iwi Te Rūnanga o Makaawhio have discussed setting up mataitai (marine reserves).

-On the foreshore of Jackson Bay is a grave and marker for Claude Ollivier of the schooner Ada, who died in Jackson Bay on 27 August 1862.
-Also on the foreshore is The Craypot, a fish-and-chip stand and one of the main tourist attractions of the settlement.
+Located on the foreshore is The Craypot, a fish-and-chip stand and one of the main tourist attractions of the settlement.
 Originally constructed in Timaru as a pie cart, it was moved to Cromwell to support the construction of the Clyde Dam in the 1980s.
 The Cromwell pie cart was sold c.
 2001 to a Haast local, who towed it over the Haast Pass behind a tractor and set it up on the Jackson Bay waterfront.